cdk8s-team/cdk8s/docs/get-started/python.md

 ```

 ### Create a project
-Next, we’ll initialize a project to create the directory structure, install the cdk8s and cdk8s+ packages and all of the dependencies required to run an application using the [init command](https://cdk8s.io/docs/latest/cli/init/).
+Next, we’ll initialize a project to create the directory structure and install the necessary dependencies using the [init](https://cdk8s.io/docs/latest/cli/init/) command.

 1. In a terminal window, run the `init` command in an empty directory:
 ```console